biocore/qiime/doc/scripts/align_seqs.rst

 **Output:**

 All aligners will output a fasta file containing the alignment and log file in the directory specified by `-`-output_dir (default <alignment_method>_aligned).
 PyNAST additionally outputs a failures file, containing the sequences which failed to align.
-So the result of %prog will be up to three files, where the prefix of each file depends on the user supplied FASTA file:
+So the result of align_seqs.py will be up to three files, where the prefix of each file depends on the user supplied FASTA file:

 1. "..._aligned.fasta" - This is a FASTA file containing all aligned sequences.